10 Most Valuable Franklin Half Dollars

 • Low mintage compared to other years.

-• Fewer well-struck specimens exist, increasing its numismatic value.
+• Fewer well-struck specimens exist.

 4. 1961 Proof DDR – $14,400

-Proof coins were struck with extra care for numismatists but occasional die misalignments led to errors, e.g., the Doubled Die Reverse (DDR) variety in 1961.
+Proof coins were struck with extra care for numismatists, but occasional die misalignments led to errors, e.g., the Doubled Die Reverse (DDR) variety in 1961.

 • No mintmark, indicating Philadelphia Mint.